 Propagation Environments

 With regard to the TG3e Technical Guidance Document [1] and the contribution on application usage [2], environments in where IEEE802.15.3e devices shall be operated can be defined.
-There are two representative usage scenarios which are a) file exchange application between consumer electronics (CE) devices and b) kiosk download service between a CE device and a infrastructure terminal.

-Table 1 summarizes the two usage scenarios.
 The environment of propagation can be assumed to be a line-of-sight (LOS) channel with a short transmission range from about a cm up to 10 cm.
 Concerning usage scenarios in [1], IEEE802.15.3e transmitters and receivers are implemented inside consumer electronics (CE) devices or infrastructure terminals such as kiosks.
 Even for a LOS scenario, we need to consider the impact of nearby metallic surfaces such as a metal chassis, a metal cover or a printed circuit board around the transmitters and receivers.

 Channel Model Characterization